 This is a simple golden ratio calculator that can take any number you throw at it and find its corresponding Fibonacci ratio value.
 And it’s free!

 Trying to figure out those Fibonacci numbers in the field can be brain-bending.
 Thankfully, there’s a golden ratio app for that.
 This app does the heavy math lifting for you when it comes to applying the golden mean ratio to UI interfaces, websites, and print layouts.

 You can also get up and running with these free downloadable vector templates.

 Don’t Forget to Upload Your Golden Ratio Designs to Your Online Portfolio!

 Now that you know how golden ratio graphic design works, you can apply it to your own glorious creations.
 Once you’ve made some cool work with the golden ratio, don’t forget to upload them to your online portfolio to share with the world.

 Don’t have one?
 No worries—it’s easy to make one in minutes with a website builder.
-Choose an online portfolio that allows you to customize your fonts and offers clean, modern themes.
+Choose an online portfolio that allows you to customize your fonts and offers clean, modern templates.
 Another feature to keep an eye out for is built-in client proofing; this will help will streamline your workflow, making client feedback way easier.